farzadmohseni-ir/University-SQL-Server-Database-Project/README.md

 This database is built with SQL Server .

-Completed row and column fields in the database are in Persian .
+Completed row and column fields in the database are in Persian language .

 Word and video files to describe the project and help you run the project .